jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 #### SnackbarContent
 Material-UI provides both `<Snackbar>` and `<SnackbarContent>` components.
-The SnackbarContent lets the developer style the `root`, `message`, and `action` via the `classes` property, and the component is used as a child of Snackbar to display when style is needed.
+The SnackbarContent component lets the developer style the `root`, `message`, and `action` via the `classes` property.
+The customized `<SnackbarContent>` view can then be used by adding it as a child of a regular `<Snackbar>`.
 The `classes` property of Snackbar lets the developer style the `root`, and each of the possible positions the toast can be in (`anchorOriginTopCenter`, `anchorOriginBottomCenter`, etc.).
 This is likely to allow finer control over the exact placement in each position.

 #### resumeHideDuration
-The Snackbar component has a property that allows you to reset the timeout to a specified number of milliseconds after user interaction.
+The Snackbar component has a property that allows the developer to reset the timeout to a specified number of milliseconds after user interaction.

 #### notistack
 It is not natively supported to display multiple Snackbars at a time,